Sushi: History, Basic Recipes & Complete Guide to Eating Etiquette

 The hot tea served at sushi restaurants is called “agari” and is meant to cleanse the palate after eating fatty ingredients.

-You can drink freely during or after your meal.
-Refresh yourself and enjoy your sushi at your leisure.
+Refresh your mood and enjoy sushi at your leisure.

 5. The order of eating is “from light to rich.”